Victorivus/MLTrail/README.md

 - [ ] Change SQLite to Postgres ? --> when app will be dockerised
 - [X] Add partial passing times (timing_points)
 - [X] Add control points to DB
-- [ ] Races with CSV results but no control points : create default ones with numbers
+- [ ] Races with CSV results but no control points : create default ones with numbers --> Does this happen? example of race ?
 - [ ] *Tablelize* countries, categories.
 - [X] Add tests.
 - [ ] Add logic to control creation of objects (manage nullable or not fields) --> Seems impossible with old races